 By Patti – Child survivor of WCG

 NOTE from ESN: This survivor is probably no longer alive as she sent this testimony long ago.
-Although, this is sad to read, maybe it will help someone.
+Although, this is sad to read, maybe it will help someone else.

 “I am not able to measure the vastness nor the intensity nor the overwhelming goodness of our God.
 If I could, it would break your heart,